Stereo Reconstruction

 Description

 The algorithm offers several stereo reconstruction algorithms for computing depth and disparity maps from stereo images.
 The input stereo images must have camera calibration and registration information in their meta data for the algorithm to work.
-The input images are first rectified and then passed to the selected stereo reconstruction algorithm.
-For the rectification the following parameters are availabe:
+The algorithm also outputs a pointcloud representation of the depth map in the unrectified, undistorted image space.
+This can be skipped by de-selecting the parameter Export point cloud.

 Rectification alpha - Parameter controlling the rectification with values between 0 (output image only contains valid pixels) and 1 (output image contains all pixels including mask pixel).
 A value of -1 applies an automated process to choosing the alpha value.